Sailing Through Chaos

 Success Mode

-When organizations survive extreme disruption, it is rarely because they predicted the future.
+Organizations don’t survive extreme disruption because they predicted the future.

 They were lightening quick.